preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/index.rst

 You work with the Tenant Page Types exactly the same way as the Publishing App Page Types, as described here: :doc:`Page Types </pages/page-types/index>`

-The "only" difference is that the Tenant Page Types are created and edited here, they are not visible in the list "Page Types" in the Publishing App.
+The "only" difference is that the Tenant Page Types are created and edited here, they are not visible in the list "Page Types" in the Publishing App, but are available when an editor creates a new page.

 Activating Tenant Page Types
 -------------------------------